 As a global company, we are subject to global privacy and data security laws, and regulations.
 These laws and regulations may be inconsistent across jurisdictions and are subject to evolving and differing (sometimes conflicting) interpretations.
 Government regulators, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
-This increased scrutiny may result in additional compliance obligations or new interpretations of existing laws and regulations.
+This increased scrutiny may result in additional compliance obligations, costs, new interpretations of existing laws and regulations, increased regulatory proceedings or litigation and increased exposure for significant fines, penalties or commercial liabilities.

 Globally, laws such as the General Data Protection Regulation in Europe, state laws in the United States on privacy, data and related technologies, such as the California Consumer Privacy Act, as well as industry self-regulatory codes create new compliance obligations and expand the scope of potential liability, either jointly or severally with our customers and suppliers.
 While we have invested in readiness to comply with applicable requirements, these new and emerging laws, regulations and codes may affect our ability to reach current and prospective customers, to respond to both enterprise and individual customer requests under the laws (such as individual rights of access, correction, and deletion of their personal information), and to implement our business models effectively.
 These new laws may also impact our products and services as well as our innovation in new and emerging technologies.
 These requirements, among others, may impact demand for our offerings and force us to bear the burden of more onerous obligations in our contracts or otherwise increase our exposure to customers, regulators, or other third parties.

 Transferring personal information across international borders is becoming increasingly complex.
 For example, European data transfers outside the European Economic Area are highly regulated.
-The mechanisms that we and many other companies rely upon for data transfers may be contested or invalidated.
+The mechanisms that we and many other companies rely upon for data transfers, including standard contract clauses, may be contested or invalidated.
 If the mechanisms for transferring personal information from certain countries or areas, including Europe, should be found invalid or if other countries implement more restrictive regulations for cross-border data transfers (or not permit data to leave the country of origin), such developments could harm our business, financial condition and results of operations.